kaustav9558-oss/TG-filestreambot/README.md

 > **Note**
 > Leave this field empty and anyone will be able to use your bot instance.

+`CACHE_SIZE` (default: 128) — Maximum number of file info entries cached per client.
+Each client (including those using MULTI_TOKEN) gets its own separate cache of this size

 `CHUNK_SIZE`: Size of the chunk to request from Telegram server when streaming a file [See more](https://core.telegram.org/api/files#downloading-files)

 `CONNECTION_LIMIT`:  (default 20) - The maximum number of connections to a single Telegram datacenter.